taranis-ai/taranis.ai/content/en/docs/admin/collectors.md

   * **FEED_URL**: https://www.bsi.bund.de/SiteGlobals/Functions/RSSFeed/RSSNewsfeed/RSSNewsfeed.xml
   * **XPATH**: //*[@id="getting-started-web-console-creating-new-project_openshift-web-console"]

-### Digest Splitting
-Digest Splitting is a feature that allows the user to split all available URLs in the RSS feed into individual News Items.
-The Digest Splitting Limit is the maximum number of URLs that will be split into individual News Items.
-If the limit is reached, the remaining URLs are dropped.
-The Digest Splitting Limit is set to 30 by default but can be adjusted by the administrator.
-It is generally recommended to keep the limit low to avoid overloading the system, which could lead to unsuccessful gathering.

 ## Simple Web Collector
 Simple Web Collector enables Taranis AI to collect data using web URLs and XPaths.